 If you have questions about whether self-cancelling installment notes are

 right for you or if you wish to set up a self-cancelling installment note,

-contact a San Jose estate planning lawyer at WealthPLAN today.
+contact a San Jose estate planning lawyer at WealthPLAN, PC today.
 Their team

 will evaluate your specific situation and help you determine the best